PickingUpPieces/nperf/README.md

 * `-t`, `--time <TIME>` — Amount of seconds to run the test for

   Default value: `10`
 * `--with-core-affinity` — Pin each thread to an individual core.
-The receiver threads start from the last core, the client threads from the second core.
-This way each receiver/client pair should operate on the same NUMA core
+The receiver threads start from the last core, the sender threads from the second core.
+This way each receiver/sender pair should operate on the same NUMA core

   Default value: `false`

   Possible values: `true`, `false`

-* `--with-numa-affinity` — Pin client/receiver threads to different NUMA nodes
+* `--with-numa-affinity` — Pin sender/receiver threads to different NUMA nodes

   Default value: `false`